University Staff Directory The University of Adelaide Australia

 In 2005 he was awarded the inaugural Lutoslawski Medal for his "outstanding achievement in promoting the ideas and work of Witold Lutoslawski".
 The award was presented in a ceremony at Warsaw's Royal Castle by the pre-eminent Polish film director, Andrzej Wajda.

-Also in 2005 he received on behalf of the Elder Conservatorium of Music an Australian Classical Music Award (APRA/AMC) for "outstanding contribution by an organisation" in recognition of the highly acclaimed chamber music series of 22 events (all broadcast live on ABC Classic FM) that he had curated for the 2004 Adelaide Festival of Arts.
+Also in 2005 as Dean/Director he received on behalf of the Elder Conservatorium of Music an Australian Classical Music Award (APRA/AMC) for "outstanding contribution by an organisation" in recognition of the highly acclaimed chamber music series of 22 events (all broadcast live on ABC Classic FM) that he had curated for the 2004 Adelaide Festival of Arts.
+The Elder Conservatorium of Music is the only Australian music academy to have received such an award.

-His research interests lie in the following fields: Musical Composition; Polish Music, particularly the music of Witold Lutoslawski; Music and Bells.
+His primary research interests lie in the fields of Musical Composition and contemporary Polish Music, particularly the music of Witold Lutoslawski.

 He has been a contributing partner on the following multinational research projects: